 If you are a college-bound junior with excellent grades in a rigorous academic program, my suggestion is to put these materials into a box until after you have taken the ACT or the SAT for the first time and received your scores.
 Then sift through the college marketing materials to find out:

 Which schools admitted students with similar (or lower) grades and the same scores?

 Here you presume that either you might not want to take the test again or that you are not likely to score higher the next time that you take them.
 Obviously, if you score high you will have a larger choice of schools.
 Then whittle down the pile based on what’s important: academic programs, location, student body size, among other things.
 Use the remaining college admissions marketing materials to help you to consider similar schools that have not sent you a glossy brochure.

-For example, suppose a student from the Midwest who is interested in engineering receives a very nice brochure from Case Western Reserve University.
+For example, suppose a student from the Midwest who is interested in engineering receives a very nice marketing piece from Case Western Reserve University.
 Case is an excellent school. it is no where near as selective as Northwestern or Washington University in St. Louis, but you’re likely to receive “as good” an education, and probably have a shot at the same job and internship opportunities.
 You might want to take a shot at Northwestern and Wash U as “reach” schools with Case as a “target” school.
 But you also want to find other schools like Case: small/mid-sized, offering the major, in the Midwest.
 You might also like a school such as Butler University in Indianapolis.
 Or you might consider opening your options to include Lehigh University in Pennsylvania.

 Which schools admitted students who scored 100 points higher on the SAT or three points higher on the ACT Composite?